jon-heard/obsidian-inline-scripts/README.md

 ## TUTORIAL: Setup the plugin and try it out
 ### Setup the plugin
-1. Open the vault to install __Inline Scripts__ into.
+1. Open the vault you want to install the plugin __Inline Scripts__ into.
 If you don't yet have a vault ready, create one now.
 2. Open the Community plugins settings.
     1. Click the settings button at the lower-left of the Obsidian window (It looks like a gear).
     2. Click `Community plugins` in the left-hand menu (at the bottom of the `Options` section).